Setting up with SoundID Reference DAW plugin

 Create and load your speaker calibration profile

-If you have already measured your speakers, proceed to the instructions below.
-If not - create a new speaker calibration using the speaker measurement module and a measurement microphone (available in SoundID Reference for Speakers & Headphones with Measurement Mic).
+If you have already measured your speakers, proceed to load a speaker calibration profile.
+If not, create a new speaker calibration using the SoundID Reference speaker measurement module and measurement microphone:

-- Click on Select your calibration profile > New speaker measurement
+- Proceed to Select your calibration profile > New speaker measurement

 - Follow the instructions in the speaker measurement module to create a speaker calibration profile